SicariusBlack/mic-drop-results/README.md

 - If you want to disable secondary column sorting, you can make a temporary column where every row has the same number, and move it after the first column.
 - There is always a way to sort your data no matter how crazy your theme idea is, otherwise we would never know who places first and who places last, right?

-More features are on their way on future updates.
+More features are on their way in future updates.

 ## Contributions
 All contributions are appreciated.
 Make sure you follow this [Python Style Guide](https://peps.python.org/pep-0008/) for consistency when making changes to the code.